JJSANDOVALR/Calculator/README.md

 # Calculator

-Personal calculator with HTML, CSS and JavaScript
+This is a simply program, only to start programming with JavaScript and exercise my JavaScript knowledge.